Squid Game S1 Deep Dive: Every Game, Every Death, Every Hidden Meaning ⚠️ Spoilers

 The rule: Run to the finish line before the giant doll turns around.
 Stop perfectly when she looks.
 Move when she looks — you die.

 The shock: Nobody knew people would actually die.
-When the guns open fire, almost half of 456 players fall in seconds.
+When the guns open fire, 255 players are killed — more than half of all 456 participants — leaving 201 survivors.
+The carnage unfolds over the full five-minute game, not all in a single instant.

 Why the world couldn’t look away: The show crosses a line here that it never uncrosses.
 One moment it is a children’s game.
 The next it is a massacre.
 Audiences understood instantly — there is no going back.